vAMSYS-LTD/documentation/page.md

-{% callout type="warning" title="Work In Progress!" %}
-Documentation is work in progress.
-If you notice discrepancies between documentation here and reality on vAMSYS, please let us know in Discord so we can fix it.
-{% /callout %}

 ## What is vAMSYS

 vAMSYS, the Virtual Airline Management System, is the leading VA management solution by users and feature-base in the industry.
 We provide platform access and second-line support services for hundreds of Virtual Airlines – which your VA might be one of.